Channel Estimation and Hybrid Precoding for Distributed Phased Arrays Based MIMO Wireless Communications: Simulation Results

-Besides, the hybrid precoding schemes based on the channel estimates is evaluated through the aggregate SE defined in {\eqref{equ_rate_tx_rx}}.

-This section consists of two parts.
-In the first one, we compare the NMSE of the proposed JOMP and JSBL-$\ell_2$ estimators with the conventional OMP and SBL estimators by employing the designed training beam patterns.
-In the second part, we investigate the performance of the proposed hybrid precoding scheme termed as Group-SIC, the SDR-AltMin scheme \cite{yu2016alternating} {\footnote{Since the SDR-AltMin algorithm is based on the matrix decomposition via alternating optimization, for fair comparison in the simulation, we adopt the optimal water-filling transmit matrix of $\mathbf{H}$ as the objective transmit matrix.
-Furthermore, we take the MMSE receiver based on the designed hybrid precoders as the objective combiner \cite{el2014spatially}.}} and the optimal fully-digital precoding scheme.
-We further compare the SE realized through the proposed hybrid beamformers based on the channel estimates obtained in the previous part.
+This section consists of the following two parts: \begin{itemize} \item In the first part, we compare the NMSE of the proposed JOMP and JSBL-$\ell_2$ estimators with the conventional OMP and SBL estimators by employing the designed training beam patterns.
+Additionally, the non-cooperative DFT codebook based channel estimator, named as DFTB, is served as a benchmark.
+The comparison of pilot beam overhead and computational complexity for the channel estimators is summarized in Table~\ref{table_complexity}.
+On the one hand, the SBL and the proposed JSBL-$\ell _2$ algorithms require higher complexity than the DFTB, the OMP and the proposed JOMP algorithms.
+On the other hand, the CS-based algorithms embrace less pilot beam overhead than the DFTB algorithm when $N_t^{{\text{beam}}}N_r^{{\text{beam}}} < N_t^{{\text{tot}}}N_r^{{\text{tot}}}$. \item In the second part, we investigate the performance of the proposed hybrid precoding scheme termed as GSIC, the SDR based alternating optimization (SDR-AO) scheme~\cite{yu2016alternating}, the hybrid precoding scheme~\cite{park2017dynamic} and the optimal fully-digital (FD) precoding scheme.
+We further compare the SE realized through the proposed hybrid beamformers based on the channel estimates obtained in the previous part. \end{itemize}